In this article:

 As a result, enterprises are turning to CPaaS platforms, which enable developers to add real-time communication features (voice, video and messaging) to their own applications without needing to build backend infrastructure and interfaces.
 And because it’s based on the ‘as a-service’ model, CPaaS can scale quickly to provide integration with multiple communication channels via a single API.

 From a user point of view, there’s a huge benefit.
 Imagine a customer is on a retail app and wants to ask a question.
 Without CPaaS, she would have to exit the app to make a call or send an email.
-With CPaaS, she can simply tap to start a live chat with an advisor, in-app or online, and choose from a variety of channels, including SMS, or video calling to do it.
+With CPaaS, she can simply tap to start a live chat with an advisor, in-app or online, and choose from a variety of channels, including SMS, or in-app video calling to do it.

 Keeping the consumer engaged prolongs the experience, and is more likely to result in a sale or satisfactorily resolve a customer service issue – everyone wins.